 Energy conservation standards for microwave ovens are mandated by Part A, the "Energy Conservation Program for Consumer Products Other Than Automobiles" of Title III of the Energy Policy and Conservation Act (EPCA), as amended.
 (42 U.S.C.
 6291–6309) These appliances are treated as covered products under Part A. (42 U.S.C.
 6292(10))

 Currently there are no energy conservation standards for microwave ovens.
 DOE determined in April 8, 2009 final rule for cooking products that such standards would not be technologically feasible and economically justified at that time.
-An energy conservation rulemaking for microwave ovens is currently underway.
 A test procedure final rule was published March 9, 2011.

 2009 Final Rule